 The future of Little River Roasting looks bright with yet another location coming to The Montgomery Building downtown.
-The historic building has been the focus of a multimillion-dollar redevelopment effort with refurbished apartments and office spaces sitting atop the first floor, where Little River will open along with Sidewall Pizza Co.
+The historic building has been the focus of a multimillion-dollar redevelopment effort with refurbished apartments and office spaces sitting atop the first floor.

 Hollowell dreamt of a location inside the Montgomery Building, only two blocks from the West Main Street location, for years.
 The Montgomery Building location will focus on specialty coffees with an emphasis on locally-roasted beans and the environment where drinkers enjoy their coffee.

 Another homegrown coffee enterprise, Bella Latte, offers patrons an authentic Italian espresso experience.
 Opening the doors to its flagship location in 2006 at 1595 E Main St. in Duncan, Bella Latte is the brainchild of founder Paul Melotte.
 Unsatisfied with the standard 10×10 drive-thru espresso shop, he wanted Bella Latte to be able to sit across from a nationwide chain and look like a competitor, despite being completely local.